dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 ### use_of_native_extension

-_Dart native extensions are deprecated and aren’t available in Dart 2.15._
+_Dart native extensions are deprecated and aren't available in Dart 2.15._

 #### Description